meighler/movpatcher/README.md

 Although very unlikely, this tool may produce corrupted binaries.
 I am not responsible for any issues caused by the usage of this tool, it's experimental and I will not be held accountable if anything happens.
 Use at your own risk.

+Thanks [Mineek] for the idea and help in implementing it!

 ## Attributions
 - [Capstone](https://www.capstone-engine.org) and [LIEF](https://lief.re) –  literally 99% of this project